sifrr/sifrr/packages/browser/sifrr-dom/README.md

   }

   beforeUpdate() {
-    // called before updates are rendered
+    // called before element is re-rendered (note it's not called on first render, use setup to do stuff before first render and constructor to do stuff after first render)
   }

   onUpdate() {
-    // called when element is updated
+    // called after element is re-rendered (note it's not called on first render, use setup to do stuff before first render and constructor to do stuff after first render)
   }
 }
 ```